Automattic/jetpack/docs/development-environment.md

 **Recommended Environment**

 * node 8.x, aka `lts/carbon`
-* yarn 1.3
+* The npm version that ships with Node lts/carbon

 ## A note on Node versions used for the build tasks

 We try to frequently keep the Node version we use up to date.
 So, eventually you may need to refresh your package dependencies (i.e., the `node_modules` directories).
-This is because some dependencies are built specifically for the Node version you used when you installed them (either by running `yarn build` or `yarn`).
+This is because some dependencies are built specifically for the Node version you used when you installed them (either by running `npm run build` or `npm install`).

 We recommend usage of [nvm](https://www.npmjs.com/package/nvm) for managing different Node versions on the same environment.

-**Note:** If you have previously run the Jetpack build tasks (e.g. `yarn build`), and didn't come back to it for a long time, you can run this command before building again.
+**Note:** If you have previously run the Jetpack build tasks (e.g. `npm run build`), and didn't come back to it for a long time, you can run this command before building again.
 Otherwise you may experience errors on the command line while trying to build.

 ```
-$ yarn distclean
+$ npm run distclean
 ```

 **Start Development**